pkardas/notes/books/clean-agile.md

 project.
 And Agile is a way to provide an early and continuous dose of cold, hard reality as a replacement for hope.

 Some folks think that Agile is about going fast.
 It is not.
-Agile is about knowing, as early as possible, just how screwed we are.The reason we want to know this as early as possible is so that we can manage the situation.
+Agile is about knowing, as early as possible, just how screwed we are.
+The reason we want to know this as early as possible is so that we can manage the situation.
 Managers manage software projects by gathering data and then making the best decisions they can base on that data.

 Managers do this by making changes to the scope, the schedule, the staff, and the quality: